tsar-boomba/oxide/README.md

 #### Cross-compiling Natively

 By default, the build script uses Docker.
-To use a native cross-compilation toolchain, add `-N` or `--native` to `./tools/build.ts`.
+To use the native cross-compilation toolchain, you must first run `./tools/setup.ts`, then add `-N` or `--native` to `./tools/build.ts`.

+Make sure you have LLVM's `bin` directory in your path or use the `LLVM_BIN` environment variable when running `./tools/setup.ts`.

 Ex: `./tools/build.ts -N`